zwave-js/zwave-js-ui/docs/getting-started/quick-start.md

 # Quick Start

-zwave-js-ui can be run in several different ways.
+Z-Wave JS UI can be run in several different ways.
 The default method is with docker, but you can also use [Kubernetes, Snap, or NodeJS packages](getting-started/other-methods.md).
 Choose the one that best fits your needs.

-After running zwave-js-ui using one of the below methods, you can access it in your web browser at <http://localhost:8091> on the machine on which it was run, or at the IP address of your remote installation on port 8091.
+After running Z-Wave JS UI using one of the below methods, you can access it in your web browser at <http://localhost:8091> on the machine on which it was run, or at the IP address of your remote installation on port 8091.

-**You must edit the [settings](usage/setup.md) before zwave-js-ui will become functional.** A minimum set of settings are described [below](getting-started/quick-start?id=minimum-settings).
+**You must edit the [settings](usage/setup.md) before Z-Wave JS UI will become functional.** A minimum set of settings are described [below](getting-started/quick-start?id=minimum-settings).

 If you are using Home Assistant, the UI can be added to Lovelace so that it can be accessed from within Home Assistant using the [following instructions](homeassistant/accessing-lovelace.md).

 ## Docker

-The easiest way to run zwave-js-ui is by using docker:
+The easiest way to run Z-Wave JS UI is by using docker:

 ```bash
 # Using volumes as persistence